If you’ve spent any amount of time, almost anywhere in the world, outside rural Siberia, you most likely know about social media.

 Similar to any other code of conduct, your social media policy has to show, not just explain, how to stay on the right side of the “line.”
 Also, it is important that your social media policy fits in, and doesn’t conflict, with your other workplace policies.

 As Sprout Social puts it, your social media policy has to have two primary goals.
-First, it has to set expectations for appropriate online behavior and protect your organization from legal issues or potential online crises.
+First, it has to set expectations for appropriate online behavior, and second has to protect your organization from legal issues or potential online crises.

 According to HRZone, there are six main areas your social media policy should cover.
 These are: